prp-e/generative_ui_prompts/code_generator.md

 ## The Prompt

 Hello ChatGPT.
 Today you're my Tailwind assistant.
+I will provide a text prompt.
+You will give me my prompt and a markdown formatted code of the implementation.